4 Minute Read

 - Buy enough term life insurance to cover your family should anything happen to you or your spouse.
 We recommend getting 10 times your income.
 Learn why and get a free instant quote.

-- Build up your emergency fund to 3–6 months of expenses.
-Sooner or later, you’re gonna need it.
+- Build up your emergency fund to three to six months of expenses.
+Sooner or later, you’re going to need it.

 - With children in the picture, you may be thinking about home ownership.
 Just make sure you can put 10–20% down at a 15-year fixed interest rate.
 (And keep your house payment to less than 25% of your take-home pay.)

 Related: 3 Ways Managing Money Changes in Your 30s